-Zorbtive is a form of human growth hormone.
-Zorbtive produces effects that are identical to the body's naturally occurring growth hormone.
-Human growth hormone is important in the body for the growth of bones and muscles.
+Zorbtive is a form of human growth hormone important for the growth of bones and muscles.
+It is similar to the growth hormone your body manufactures.

 Do not stop using a steroid suddenly or change any of your medication doses without your doctor's advice

-You should not use Zorbtive if you are allergic to somatropin, or if you have:
+You should not use Zorbtive if you are allergic to somatropin or benzyl alcohol, or if you have:

 a pituitary gland disorder;

 It is not known whether Zorbtive will cause harm to an unborn baby.

 Tell your doctor if you are pregnant or plan to become pregnant during treatment.